dojo/dojo.io/site/source/tutorials/1015_form_validation/index.md

 Re-creating the same error message boilerplate for multiple text inputs seems overly repetitive, so we're going to extend `TextInput` instead.
 This will also allow us to have better control over when validation occurs, e.g. by adding it to blur events as well.
 For now, just create a `ValidatedTextInput` widget that accepts the same properties interface as `TextInput` but with an `errorMessage` string and `onValidate` method.
 It should return the same node structure modeled above.

-You will also need to modify `workerForm.css` to include the `error` and `inputWrapper` classes, although we will forgo adding specific styles in this tutorial:
+You will also need to modify `workerForm.m.css` to include the `error` and `inputWrapper` classes, although we will forgo adding specific styles in this tutorial:

 ```css
 .inputWrapper {}